 Through our three-year partnership, Tap Cancer Out has now directly sponsored more than 50 young adult cancer survivors to attend a First Descents program and will continue to support their survivorship adventure programs as we look to 2024.

 The Isabella Santos Foundation is dedicated to improving rare pediatric cancer treatment options in an effort to increase the survival rates of kids with cancer.
 Isabella was diagnosed at age four with high-risk neuroblastoma, the most common rare pediatric cancer.
 Her treatment included chemo, surgery, and radiation with many treatments not available in the North Carolina region.
 That meant traveling all over the country in hopes of positive results.
 Isabella endured five relapses with neuroblastoma before she passed away at 7 years old in 2012.
 ISF has donated nearly $6 million to expand the scope of research and treatment, and to fill various needs surrounding neuroblastoma and other childhood cancers.
 By creating a comprehensive research and treatment option in Charlotte, NC through the ISF Rare & Solid Tumor Program, we look to create a cutting-edge option for children and their families.

-Johns Hopkins Division of Pediatric Oncology‘s vision is to focus on the types of childhood cancer that are most resistant to cure in an effort to develop new treatments that cure with minimal side-effects, both immediate and long-term, while linking their laboratory investigations to clinical trials to better identify new options for more-effective and less toxic therapies, and assess the long-term consequences of cancer and its therapies in patients who are cured to improve their quality of life during and after treatment.
+Johns Hopkins Division of Pediatric Oncology‘s vision is to focus on the types of childhood cancer that are most resistant to cure to develop new treatments that cure with minimal side effects, both immediate and long-term while linking their laboratory investigations to clinical trials to better identify new options for more effective and less toxic therapies, and assess the long-term consequences of cancer and its therapies in patients who are cured to improve their quality of life during and after treatment.